leocengia/SCI-repo/README.md

 > Tourism Booth, and Sikkim
 > House in Kolkata or Delhi.

+**Agent-normalized template text**

+Visitors who are not citizens of India must obtain an Inner Line Permit (ILP) to enter Sikkim.
+Each guest must have photocopies of their passport and Indian visa along with the original documents and 2 recent passport-sized photos to receive the permit.
+Guests can submit these documents at Melli and Rangpo entry checkpoints, Bagdogra Airport's Sikkim Tourism Booth, and Sikkim House in Kolkata or Delhi.

 **Important information**

 Only to be added for properties located in